 When you come back to your first draft, resist the temptation to delete it right away.
 Most drafts can be redeemed by rewriting and editing.
 It won’t always make it good to publish or be worth the time… while you’re building up your expertise, you should give it your best anyway.

 Editing is a different skill set.
 It is taxing in a different way: you have to read the text over and over each time looking for different things.
 If you can’t hire an editor or make a deal with a friend to trade editing services, you’ll have to edit yourself.
 It is possible but not ideal.
 Copyblogger has a very good guide to editing your own work in five steps.
 You should take some distance with the text and with yourself.
 Trim it and trim it some more.
 Look at the style and the form.
 Read it aloud.
 For more details on what to look for and what to do, you can refer to this complete self-editing checklist.

 For web writing, there are a few more things you should always take care of:

 - Illustrate your posts and credit your images.

 - Add five to seven tags.

 - Craft an excerpt if your blogging tool can manage them.

 Now, you’re all set!
 Ready to let go of your work and send it off into the world?
-The “publish” or “send” buttons can be the hardest buttons to push.
+The “publish” button can be the hardest button to push.
 Seth Godin, entrepreneur and author, calls this the fear of shipping.
-Exposing yourself to criticism is always hard.
+Exposing oneself to criticism is always hard.
 Yet, you have to ship because as he writes: